Knowing basic carpet construction and commonly used terminology will help you select the perfect carpet for your space.

 Browse our Nylon Carpet

 Polyester offers exceptional softness and color clarity and is naturally stain and fade resistant.
+Shaw Floors’ ANSO® High Performance PET provides durability, lasting softness and beauty.
+It can also withstand extreme conditions such as harsh sunlight to protect against fading.

 Shaw Floors Endurance fiber is high performance PET, providing durability, lasting softness and beauty.
 It can also withstand extreme conditions such as harsh sunlight to protect against fading.
 Endurance fiber comes standard on carpet in the Bellera collection.

-Browse our High Performance PET Carpet
+Browse Our PET Carpet

 Polypropylene is inherently stain and fade resistant.
 It is not as resilient as nylon or polyester and has limited styling.
 Polypropylene is normally used in loop pile construction in which there is less need for resiliency.